beeva-arturomartinez/beeva-best-practices/backend/scala/README.md

 We adhere to the [Scala style] (http://docs.scala-lang.org/style/)  guide plus the following rules

+# Whitespace
+Indent by two spaces.
+Try to avoid lines greater than 100 columns in length.
+Use one blank line between method, class, and object definitions

-Whitespace, Naming, Imports, Braces, Pattern matching, Comments
+Naming, Imports, Braces, Pattern matching, Comments

 ### Types and Generics
 Return type annotations, Variance, Type aliases, Implicits